 This must go along with the obligation for all Member States to provide guarantees of origin to all renewable energy producers according to the draft Renewable Energy Directive.

-– The condition to fulfil a certain quota of renewable energy consumption when profiting from state aid should be mandatory to have a significant impact.
+– The condition to fulfil a certain quota of renewable energy consumption when profiting from state aid should be mandatory to have a significant impact. - Investment aid for resource efficiency and for supporting the transition towards a circular economy (Art.
+47 draft GBER)

 The proposed amendments to article 47 imply difficulties to aid for waste recovery operations that generate both energy and additional material, like anaerobic digestion and gasification can do.